 He paused, holding out his hand for Grinda as she struggled over a trail of slippery rocks.
 She smiled up at him, that pretty smile that sent his heart pounding.
 He never would have thought a woman could have such control over him.
 How swiftly things could change.

 Grinda was puffed and even Mock was tired, still not fully recovered from his injury, so they stopped for a break.
 It hadn’t rained since that night he almost lost Grinda to Croki.
 The sky was so clear he swore he could see the Kraken Sea glinting like a jewel on the horizon.
 Sitting hip to hip, they looked into the distance, as though gazing into their pasts, the world they had left behind spread out before them: a patchwork of crops, the blurry shadows of faraway villages, farms dotted here and there, the green expanse of the forest.
 Grinda was quiet beside him, panting lightly, and he wondered if she was thinking of her family—or maybe even regretting her change of circumstances.
 Her village was long gone, burnt to cinders, and Mock’s Quarthi brothers would have abandoned their camp days ago, off to raid another village, to destroy more people’s lives, maybe even murder someone like Grinda.

 Frowning, he gripped onto Grinda’s hand, small and warm in his.
 The girl looked up at him, smiling, and his dark thoughts vanished.
 If she felt any grief or regret, she didn’t show it.
 She squeezed his hand and he squeezed back.

-After a few minutes, they had rested enough and continued with their journey, leaving their pasts and woes behind as they picked carefully through the rock, the mountain and their future waiting patiently above.
+When they had rested enough, they continued with their journey, leaving their pasts and woes behind as they picked carefully through the rock, the mountain and their future waiting patiently above.

 © Morgan Tonkin 2018